Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Cedar Hill is one of the more expensive senior living options due to the specialized care involved.
 When compared to other types of senior living, such as independent living or assisted living, memory care tends to come at a premium because of the higher level of care and security necessary for residents with memory-related conditions.

-Big River Nursing & Rehabilitation Center specializes in providing Alzheimer’s care in Jefferson county, Missouri.
+Big River Nursing & Rehabilitation Center excels at providing dementia care services in Jefferson county, Missouri.
 It can accommodate no more than 150 dementia residents.
-Big River Nursing & Rehabilitation Center provides luxurious amenities that include secure indoor and outdoor wandering areas, daily living help and color-coordinated rooms to help with memory to any older adults with dementia who reside in Cedar Hill, MO and nearby areas.
-Big River Nursing & Rehabilitation Center is located at 6400 The Cedars Court, 63016 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.
+Big River Nursing & Rehabilitation Center provides luxury amenities that include secure indoor and outdoor wandering areas, emergency pendant system and color-coordinated rooms to help with memory to any seniors with dementia who reside in Cedar Hill, MO and nearby areas.
+Big River Nursing & Rehabilitation Center is located at 6400 The Cedars Court, 63016 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

-For seniors who require assistance with everyday tasks, Colonial House Of Festus I can be the best choice for memory care assisted living in Festus, Missouri.
-Colonial House Of Festus I contains a total capacity of 30 Alzheimer’s and dementia units.
-It offers amenities like scheduled transportation, caregiving staff trained for Alzheimer’s care and mental games.
-Colonial House Of Festus I is licensed in the state of Missouri with license # 726.
+For seniors who require assistance with everyday tasks, Colonial House Of Festus I can be the perfect choice for memory care assisted living in Festus, Missouri.
+Colonial House Of Festus I contains a maximum capacity of 30 dementia units.
+It provides amenities like transportation services to doctor appointments, regular checks for weight loss and gain and programs to promote brain health.
+Colonial House Of Festus I is licensed in the state of Missouri with license number 726.

 In Cedar Hill, Missouri, Medicare does not directly pay for long-term memory care services, including those provided in assisted living facilities or memory care units.
 Medicare typically covers only short-term, medically necessary care under specific circumstances, such as during hospitalization or in skilled nursing facilities after a hospital stay.
 However, there are certain exceptions and programs that may help residents in Cedar Hill, Missouri, pay for memory care services.